nzzrs/whippx/analysis and design/system analysis and design document.md

 ### platform and environment
 - **platforms**: android and ios
-- **environment**: developed using flutter, integrated with whisperx for transcription services
+- **environment**: developed using flutter, integrated with whisperx for transcription services hosted on render
+- **server service**: render

 ### technologies and tools
 - **flutter**: cross-platform mobile development framework